SlyTy7/MovieFind/README.md

 ## To-Do:

-  * Add subheading to movie title on 'More Info' page
+  * Add multiple pages of results on search
-  * Add multiple genres to movie
+  * Add similar movies to movie info page
+  * Add search by keyword, genre, and year

 ## Credits